CoMakery/comakery-app/README.md

 - Yarn
 - Chrome and [Chromedriver](https://chromedriver.chromium.org/)

+You can chech the last versions of yarn, node and else if needed in docker-compose.yml

 To insall chromedriver on OS X use: `brew cask install chromedriver`.
 Rspec specs will fail if you have an earlier or mismatched version.

 Here's a complicated but possibly useful chromedriver reference setup.
 [Reference setup](https://github.com/CircleCI-Public/circleci-dockerfiles/blob/master/ruby/images/2.4.4-stretch/browsers/Dockerfile)